formkit/docs-content/inputs/slider.md

 ### Custom marks

-By suppling an array of objects to the `marks` prop instead of a boolean you can place arbirtary marks on the slider's track.
+By supplying an array of objects to the `marks` prop instead of a boolean you can place arbirtary marks on the slider's track.
 Mark objects shold have the folloing properties:

 - `at`: The position (value) on the track where the mark should render.
 - `label`: The label to render for the mark if the `mark-labels` prop is enabled.